|Last Update||Nov 10 2021|

 Why should you care about centralizing your logs?

 It’s not hard to use logs at the start of your project.
 Most likely, you can access all the logs you need from your local machine.
-If something goes wrong, go to the AppData directory, find the most recent session logs, and open them with Notepad.
+If something goes wrong, you can check the debug console or maybe check a log file with Notepad.
 Likely, you’re well on your way to fixing the problem.

 This approach is acceptable for a simple local project or learning how to use log data effectively.
 But it doesn’t scale well.
 Later down the line, when the application runs on multiple hosts across dozens of different servers, accessing the logs you need will be a bit more complicated.
 Even worse, maybe dozens of servers are actually hundreds - and finding the correct log will be a nightmare without a better system.